What is Straight Line Depreciation?

 Calculating Depreciation: The Straight Line Depreciation Formula

-Annual depreciation expense = (cost – salvage value) / useful life
+Annual depreciation expense = (asset’s cost – salvage value) / asset’s effective life

-This value is consistently subtracted in each accounting period, reducing the asset’s book value until it aligns with the estimated salvage value.
-When you calculate straight-line depreciation, you can also divide the annual depreciation expense by twelve to calculate the monthly depreciation expense.
+This value is consistently subtracted in each accounting period, reducing the written-down value until it aligns with the residual value.

-It ensures your financial records accurately reflect the diminishing value of your assets, aids in your budgeting efforts, and plays a crucial role in your business’s financial health and transparency.
+Understanding your assets’ depreciation ensures your financial records accurately reflect their diminishing value, aids in your budgeting efforts, and plays a crucial role in your business’s financial health and transparency.

 Applying Straight Line Depreciation: When is the Right Time?

-Bookkeepers, accountants and business owners often prefer the straight-line depreciation method as it aligns seamlessly with the characteristics of the particular fixed asset, especially when an asset’s depreciation is primarily due to time-lapse.
+Bookkeepers, accountants, and business owners often prefer the straight-line depreciation method, as it aligns seamlessly with the characteristics of the particular depreciating asset, especially when an asset’s depreciation is primarily due to time lapse.

-Common examples of such fixed assets are furniture and fixtures, which depreciate with time.
-Also, straight-line depreciation is applicable when an asset like a warehouse has steady economic usefulness over its life.
+Common examples of such depreciating assets are fixtures and fittings, which depreciate with time.
+Also, straight line depreciation is applicable when an asset like a warehouse has steady economic usefulness.

-Furthermore, if the earnings produced by the fixed asset remain steady over its useful tenure, then the straight-line method is a sound choice, such as with a building owned for leasing purposes by a property owner.
+Furthermore, if the earnings produced by the depreciating asset remain steady over its useful tenure, then the straight-line method is a sound choice, such as for a building owned for leasing purposes by a property owner.

 Pros: